 10. Visit Shofuku-Ji Temple, Japan’s first Zen temple founded in 1195.

 Nakasu is a small island located in the Naka River.
-It is part of the Hakata Ward and is situated next to the Tenjin neighborhood.
+It is part of the Hakata Ward and is situated next to the Tenjin neighbourhood.

-This neighborhood is one of the most famous in the city.
-It is where you’ll find Fukuoka’s neon-lit entertainment and red light district, and is packed with bars, clubs and restaurants, as well as karaoke parlours and gaming arcades.
+This neighbourhood is one of the most famous in the city, here you’ll find Fukuoka’s neon-lit entertainment and red-light district.
+It’s packed with bars, clubs and restaurants, as well as karaoke parlours and gaming arcades.
 If you’re looking to experience Fukuoka’s unique nightlife scene, look no further than Nakasu.

-The island also boasts a staggering 3,500 restaurants, ramen stalls and Yatai, which makes Nakasu an excellent destination if you’re keen to excite your taste buds.
+The island also boasts a staggering 3,500 restaurants, ramen stalls and Yatai (street for stalls).
+All this makes Nakasu an excellent destination if you’re keen to excite your taste buds with some traditional culinary charm.

 Things to See and Do in Nakasu